tom-power/ssh-run/README.md

 ### Configuration

-Hosts will be read from `.ssh/config`.
-Additionally, you can add to `~/.config/ssh-run/config.yaml` with sshRun specific config:
+Hosts will be read from `~/.ssh/config` and `~/.config/ssh-run/config.yaml` which has sshRun specific config:

 ```yaml
 includeSshConfigHosts: true